team-plain/typescript-sdk/README.md

 ### ForbiddenError
 [(view source)](./src/error.ts)
-Equivalent to a 401 response.
-Normally means your API key is wrong or has insufficient permissions
+Equivalent to a 401 or 403 response.
+Normally means your API key doesn't exist or that you are trying to query something that you do not have permissions for.

 ### InternalServerError
 [(view source)](./src/error.ts)